sib-swiss/training-collection/scripts/collection_header.md

 Below you'll find a curated list of **bioinformatics training material**.
 All material is:

-- In a GitHub or GitLab repository
+- In a GitHub or GitLab repository (repositories in self-managed instances of GitLab are not supported anymore..)
 - Free to use
 - Written in markdown or similar